A nonprofit news organization covering the U.S. criminal justice system

 The podcast was based on our investigation in partnership with the Dallas Morning News.
 Texas was one of the last states in the country to use the tactic of forensic hypnosis.
 Supporters said it could help witnesses better recall details of crimes, but psychologists warned it could lead to arrests of innocent suspects.

-In Cuyahoga County, a senior judge was recently removed from a case after The Marshall Project - Cleveland investigated her relationship with a court receiver to whom she had channeled many cases.
-The Ohio Supreme Court ruled that Judge Leslie Ann Celebrezze violated court rules when she steered a contentious but lucrative divorce case involving a longtime friend to her own docket.
+Soon after that report, the Ohio Supreme Court ruled that Celebrezze violated court rules when she steered a contentious but lucrative divorce case to her own docket.
 The ruling barred Celebrezze from overseeing the case.
-Mark Dottore, the judge’s lifelong family friend, billed more than $500,000 in fees since 2017 for working as a court-appointed receiver in divorce cases in Celebrezze’s courtroom.
-The FBI has now launched an investigation into Judge Celebrezze.
+Mark Dottore, the judge’s lifelong family friend, had billed more than $500,000 in fees since 2017 for working as a court-appointed receiver in divorce cases in Celebrezze’s courtroom.

 Our reporting on the number of driver’s license suspensions issued in Ohio spurred community clinics and legislative efforts to help residents get their licenses back.
 Our August 2023 reporting found that the Ohio Bureau of Motor Vehicles had issued nearly 200,000 new driver’s license suspensions in 2022, a staggeringly high number.
 But after our initial interview with a local judge on license suspensions, the Cleveland Municipal Court started hosting community clinics to help residents get their licenses back, even before we had a chance to publish.